TheresaLui/SelfHelpContent_v2/articles/microsoft.documentdb/documentdb-portal-metrics.md

 # Monitor Cosmos DB with metrics

-Cosmos DB provides a number of metrics in the Portal to help monitor the health of your Cosmos DB account including request volume, throughput utilization, and increase in storage growth.
+Cosmos DB provides several metrics in the Azure Portal to help monitor the health of your Cosmos DB account including request volume, throughput utilization, and increase in storage growth.

 ## **Recommended documents**